krishang118/Social-Networking-Platform/README.md

    yarn start
    ```
    This will open the development server on your localhost.

-## Citations

-I would like to thank lama dev for the inspiration of the frontend

 ## Usage

-Once the servers are up and running, you can access the social networking site on your browser by navigating to `http://localhost:3000`.
+Once the servers are up and running, you can access the site on your browser by navigating to `http://localhost:3000`.

 ## Contributing

 Contributions are welcome!
-If you encounter any issues, have suggestions, or would like to contribute to the project, feel free to open an issue or submit a pull request.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+Distributed under the MIT License.